Wix’s Development Frameworks

 Here's what creating an app with Wix CLI looks like:

-You can also use your own tech stack, and handle the deployment and hosting yourself.
-When setting up your application in the Wix Dev Center, simply provide URLs to your deployment assets, such as iframes, webhooks, and JavaScript bundles.
+With the self-managed framework, you use your own tech stack and handle deployment and hosting yourself.
+When setting up your application in your app's dashboard, simply provide URLs to your deployment assets, such as iframes, webhooks, and JavaScript bundles.

-Here's an example of registering a self-hosted iframe in the Wix Dev Center:
+Here's an example of registering a self-managed iframe in your app's dashboard:

 Combine frameworks